jaminNZx/Garduino-ESP-Blynk/README.md

 * Download this project as a zip and extract to your project directory in its own folder.
 * Match the pinouts from the code (settings.h).
-* Download the Blynk mobile app and create a project, add your base and 3 sensors as devices and email yourself the auth codes and put them in the sketchs.
+* Download the Blynk mobile app and create a project.
+Open the email send to you with the auth code and put it in settings.h.
 * Create a new folder in your library dir called 'wifi_credentials' and create a new file called 'wifi_credentials.h' and copy the example below.
+Otherwise just enter the credentials in settings.

 ```cpp
 /**************************************************************